NotThatGoodOfAProgrammer/Music-recommendations/README.md

 1. Spotify uses HTTP/1.1 instead of HTTP/2
 2. Can't change neither format of images nor their size from Spotifys response.
 There are some APIs that can do the later however, their either to [slow](https://rapidapi.com/jdiez/api/mediacrush/pricing) [(2nd link)](https://www.filestack.com/pricing/#/marketplace) or have [too low of a limit](https://www.abstractapi.com/api/image-processing-optimization-api#pricing) to be beneficial.
 There is also [proxy](https://imgproxy.net/#pro) option but I still would have to invest time/money into it.
+3. There is a lot of main-thread work being done.
+While I could probably improve rendering a bit there is what lighthouse classifies as "Other" that is taking up most of the time.
+Not really sure how to tackle this problem.
+4. Total Blocking Time is high from what it seems expensive animations and rendering.
+But it would take a lot of effort to fix it and I didn't find it disturbing.

 ## Credits:
 Color palette from Spotify<br>